bbux-dev/datacraft/docs/FIELDSPECS.md

 calculate its own value.
 For example, if you wanted to produce values that represented a users' height in inches and in centimeters, you would want them to correlate.
 You could use the `calculate` type to specify a `formula` to do this calculation.
-The spec takes a mapping of field or ref name to an alias that takes the place of that value in the formula.
-Example:
+There are two ways to specify the fields to calculate a value from.
+The first is to use the `fields` and/or the `refs` keys with an array of fields or refs to use in the formula.
+The second is the use a map where the field or ref name to be used is mapped to a string that will be used as an alias for it in the formula.
+See second example below for the mapped alias version.

 <details open>
   <summary>JSON Spec</summary>